-"Aguacate" (avocado) we get here most time of the year.
+"Aguacate" (avocado) are available here most of the year.

-Mashed with garlic, lemon juice, salt, chile jalapeño and cilantro is my favorite type of guacamole.
-A sandwich with avocado, home made smoked ham, some green leaves and sliced red onion on homemade bread, healthy food can be so delightful.
+guacamole.
+A sandwich with avocado, home made smoked ham, some green leaves and sliced red onion on homemade bread, - healthy food can be so delightful!

 An avocado shell stuffed with shrimp, papaya and cubed avocado make a pretty starter.

 And there is even a surprising dessert made from avocado with orange and whipped cream.